mattdamon1868/mattdamon1868/README.md

+# Hey I'm Dylan James-Kavanaugh 👋🤖

-Hi I am a researcher and robotics engineer with a masters in mechanical engineering from San diego state university
+Robotics engineer with a background in mechatronics and mechanical engineering focussed in robotic control and autonomy.
+I have

+## Background
+- 🎓 M.S.
+Mechanical Engineering (Robotics & Control) * B.S.
+Mechatronic Engineering, CSU Chico